EtiNL/EtiNL.github.io/_posts/2025-06-12-Raymarching-Engine.md

 This article is an overview of a personal rendering project I've been working on: a real-time ray marching engine that renders procedural geometry entirely on the GPU.
 The implementation combines Rust for safe host-side code with custom CUDA kernels for parallel evaluation of signed distance functions.

+Ultimately one of my goals for this project it to be able to run and render fluid simulations (with galerkin, homogeneous galerkin, galerkin neural network and homogeneous galerkin neural network)[^M2_RP] and render them using temporal Neural SDF (oubviously not in real-time).

 This project was inspired by the work of Inigo Quilez, whose research on distance functions and ray marching techniques has been instrumental in bringing procedural rendering to real-time graphics.

 <p align="center">